Estimated reading time: 5 minutes

 2. Cast Iron Skillet over a Gas Stove

-If you don’t already have a cast iron skillet in your kitchen collection, now is the time to order one.
+If you don’t already have a cast iron cookware in your kitchen collection, now is the time to order one.
 They are literally the only piece of kitchenware that gets better with age as the flavors burrow into the pan and infuse everything you cook… or in this case, bake.

 What to Bake: Bread!